The Platform (TV series)

-The Platform (المنصة) is a Syrian TV series created and written by Hozan Akko, produced by Mansoor Al Yabhouni Al Daheri, and directed by Rodrigo Kirchner.
+The Platform (المنصة) is an Emirati-Syrian TV series created and written by Hozan Akko, produced by Mansoor Al Yabhouni Al Daheri, and directed by Rodrigo Kirchner.

 The series is produced by Filmgate Abu Dhabi and shot in the United Arab Emirates.
 The 12-episode first season premiered on Netflix on September 3, 2020, and stars Syrian actor Maxim Khalil as Karam, who is struggling to keep his family together after his father (Salloum Haddad) is imprisoned on terrorism charges.

 Overview

 The series revolves around the programmer, Karam El Sayed played by Maxim Khalil looks into his truth-finding mission.
 He had a more than complicated youth.
 His brother Adam (Samer Ismail) was misused by a family friend and Extremist group leader Naji (Khaled El Sayed).
 His abusive father, a carpenter, played by Salloum Haddad, is involved in the same group.
 This led to him mistrusting every person he meets and eventually creating an open-source-based truth finder, which he calls "the platform."

 His adult life story starts at his first peak of success.
 He just published his first book in Los Angeles when the situation escalates.
 He needs to go back to his parents' city and join his family in a tragic situation.
 The mistrust in his father and his friends is higher than ever, including his youth friend Sarah (Leen Gherra).